cjheath/adl/README.md

 <p>
 If a Name is present in an object, but also in a parent object, a reference to the parent object is still possible.
+Prefix the name by its parent's name, and the search will find the parent first.
+Otherwise, prefix the name by one or more dots.
+Each dot starts the search one level further up, and prevents the search from stepping any further up.
-Prefix the name by a dot, and the local object (and inherited objects) will be ignored, and the search will start at the parent.
+The local object (and inherited objects) will be ignored, and the search will start at the parent.
-Multiple leading dots may traverse to further ancestors.
 </p>
 </td>
 <td valign="top">